spdx/spdx-3-model/model/Core/Classes/Process.md

 ## Summary

-Class that describes a instance of process.
+Class that describes a process.

 ## Description